Before You Consider Virgin Voyages, What You Need To Know

 New and Untested

 It’s new and untried, which will inevitably mean some – or many – things will not work.
 This also, of course, makes it exciting if you want to take some risk or be adventurous with your cruise plans.
-Although headed by a very experienced cruise CEO, Tom McAlpine ex of Disney Cruise Lines, many of the people involved are new to cruising, including much of the leadership team and designers.
-This shows in some areas which do not feel that practical, like certain aspects of the cabins (which I talk about later).
+Although headed by a very experienced cruise CEO, Tom McAlpine ex of Disney Cruise Lines, many of the people involved are new to cruising.
+Including much of the leadership team and designers.
+This shows in some areas which do not feel that practical, like certain aspects of the cabins.

 There will inevitably be adaptions and changes based on who finally cruises, what they use, what they like like and demand.
 If you want to be part of that changing experience then definitely consider them.